UniversalRobots/Universal_Robots_ROS2_Description/doc/index.rst

 ---------------------------

-As the kinematics of all models is roughly the same and varies only in the meshes, the DH parameters and the physical parameters the description uses xacro macros in order to make it reuse as much as possible.
+As the kinematics of all models is roughly the same and varies only in the meshes, the DH parameters and the physical parameters, the description uses xacro macros in order to make it reuse as much as possible.
 This way it is less likely that errors are introduced in one of the models.

 Therefore, the description is split up into multiple URDF/XACRO files: